From semi-total to equitable total colorings: Symmetric cubic graphs

 \section{Symmetric cubic graphs}

-Examples of applications of Theorem~\ref{t1} and Definitions~\ref{d1} and~\ref{d2} to symmetric cubic graphs, meaning graphs that are both vertex-transitive and edge-transitive.
-The cases of cubic hamiltonian graphs may use the LCF notation for their expression \cite{CFP}, \cite{Frucht}.
-In the cases of distance transitive graphs, their intersection arrays \cite{brower} will be mentioned.
+Here are some examples of applications of Theorem~\ref{t1} and Definitions~\ref{d1} and~\ref{d2} to symmetric cubic graphs, meaning graphs that are both vertex-transitive and edge-transitive.
+Cases of cubic hamiltonian graphs may use the LCF notation for their expression \cite{CFP}, \cite{Frucht}.
+In the cases of distance transitive graphs, their intersection arrays \cite{brower} will be mentioned, too.